Add flavor to your Bandung shopping experience by visiting Pasar Baru Bandung.

 The best thing I like about Pasar Baru Bandung is that the price is cheaper than other places, especially if you buy it in bulk, then you can get wholesale price.
 The term in wholesale we use is either dozen (12 pieces) or score (20 pieces).
 Usually one dozen consists of the same items and sizes with 3 or 4 different colors.
 Hence, you will get wholesale price if you buy 3, 6 or 4 items taking each color available.
 You can also bargain the price in some stores.

 Pasar Baru means new market.
 It was a traditional market selling fresh meat, vegetables, etc. It was on fire sometime ago, rebuilt and then renovated to its current look: a modern 4 storey building.
 It is still selling fresh meat and vegetables as well as cooked meals in the basement.

-It is easy to go to Pasar Baru Bandung, because it is located on Oto Iskandar Dinata street, right in the heart of Bandung.
+It is easy to go to Pasar Baru, because it is located at Oto Iskandar Dinata street, right in the heart of Bandung.
 It is always be one of the busiest street in this city.
 The traffic here is always congested during the opening hours of the stores, between 9am until 5pm.
 Moreover, the parking space is limited.
 So, if you intend to look around here, I recommend you to come early in the morning, when the stores start to open around 9am.

 So, do you think Pasar Baru Bandung fits your shopping lifestyle?
 Come, lets jostled and shopping here :)